Aretha Franklin Is Not Dead, Please Show A Little Respect

 Fans of the Queen of Soul met a brief scare on Tuesday, when an Aretha Franklin fan account tweeted that the 75-year-old singer had passed away.
 "It Is With Sad News That We Announce The Passing Of The Queen Of Soul Aretha Franklin 1942-2017 #RipArethaFranklin #ArethaFranklin," the tweet, sent from the account @ArethaFranklinn, read.
 The tweet quickly garnered more than 1,900 retweets and more than 2,200 likes, so it's easy to see how people might have been confused.

-In fact, the tweet got so much attention that Franklin herself heard about the rumors, addressing them in a statement emailed to Us Weekly.
+In fact, the tweet got so much attention that Franklin herself heard about the rumours, addressing them in a statement emailed to Us Weekly.

 Advertisement